Best Baby Monitors in Canada 2026: Video, WiFi, and Health Tracking

 Smart & Health-Tracking Monitors ($250–$450 CAD)

-At this level, Nanit and Owlet are the two names you'll see everywhere — and they're genuinely different tools solving different problems.
+At this level, Nanit and Owlet dominate — and they solve genuinely different problems.

-**Nanit Pro** ($300–$350 CAD on Amazon.ca and Nanit's Canadian website) mounts above the crib for an overhead view that's unlike any other angle.
-The HD camera is beautifully sharp, and the app tracks sleep patterns, room temperature, humidity, and motion and sound events.
-It's a sleep analytics platform as much as it's a monitor.
-The catch: unlocking advanced insights, extended video history, and personalized sleep coaching requires the Nanit Plus subscription at around $99 CAD per year.
-Over three years, that's $297 on top of the hardware — worth factoring into your budget before you commit.
+**Nanit Pro** ($300–$350 CAD on Amazon.ca and Nanit's Canadian site) mounts overhead for a unique bird's-eye view.
+The HD camera is crisp, and the app tracks sleep patterns, room temperature, humidity, and motion events — it's as much a sleep analytics platform as a monitor.
+The catch: advanced insights, extended video history, and personalized coaching require the Nanit Plus subscription at ~$99 CAD per year.
+Over three years, that's $297 on top of the hardware.

-**Owlet Dream Duo** ($250–$400 CAD) takes a fundamentally different approach.
-The system pairs the Owlet Cam (HD video) with a wearable sensor — either a sock or a band — that directly monitors your baby's heart rate, blood oxygen levels, and sleep.
+**Owlet Dream Duo** ($250–$400 CAD) pairs an HD camera with a wearable sensor — sock or band — that directly monitors heart rate, blood oxygen, and sleep.
 This is physiological monitoring, not just observation.
-And critically, Owlet generally doesn't require a recurring subscription for core tracking and alerts.
-You pay once, and the health tracking works.
-Over three years, that could make Owlet meaningfully cheaper than Nanit if you'd actually use the subscription features.
+Core tracking and alerts generally don't require a recurring subscription, which can make Owlet meaningfully cheaper than Nanit over three years if you'd actually use the subscription features.

-Both products are fully compatible with Canadian WiFi standards, both are priced in Canadian dollars, and both ship quickly through Amazon.ca.
-The decision really comes down to one question: do you want overhead sleep behaviour analytics (Nanit), or direct vital sign monitoring (Owlet)?
+Both are priced in Canadian dollars, ship through Amazon.ca, and meet Canadian WiFi standards.
+The decision comes down to one question: do you want overhead sleep-behaviour analytics (Nanit), or direct vital-sign monitoring (Owlet)?

 Infant Optics